‘We’re basically ill-prepared’: Hobbled House majority frets about its effectiveness amid pandemic

 Bringing the House back stands to be a riskier decision, and its leaders have signaled that they are concerned not only about its current 429 members but also about its much larger population of aides and support staff.
 But as the only arm of government under Democratic control, it is uniquely positioned to challenge Trump.

-So far, Democrats have had an impact on the federal response to the crisis: They have pushed to enlarge unemployment benefits, pump funding into the health-care system and beef up the federal role in covid-19 testing — adding hundreds of billions of dollars in spending above what Republicans initially proposed.
+So far, Democrats have had an impact on the federal response to the crisis: They have pushed to enlarge unemployment benefits and pump funding into the health-care system — adding hundreds of billions of dollars in spending above what Republicans initially proposed.
+The most recent bill, which GOP leaders wanted focused solely on small business aid, included $25 billion to beef up the federal role in covid-19 testing and mandate that the Trump administration develop a strategic testing plan.

 At least four House committees have conducted closed briefings with federal officials by telephone or videoconference.